Get your report for free. No credit card required.

 When you start researching checking accounts for small businesses, you’ll quickly learn how much truth there is to that old saying, “There’s no such thing as a free lunch.”
 Even with so-called “free business checking accounts,” banking institutions have several ways of earning money from your account.

-A few of the most common ways they do this are by charging interest off your account balance, charging small fees off of each of your transactions beyond a set maximum, small “cash handling fees” for monthly balances above a set minimum, wire transfer fees, out of network ATM fees, and more.
+A few common ways that banks earn off your business checking account are by charging interest off your account balance; charging small fees off of each of your transactions beyond a set maximum; small “cash handling fees” for monthly balances above a set minimum; wire transfer fees; out-of-network ATM fees; and more.

-Before selecting a business checking account from our business, consider how these factors might weigh into your choice:
+Before selecting a business checking account from our business, consider how the following five factors might affect your choice:

-Many “free” checking accounts will set a limit of the number of transactions you can make each month before the institution charges a fee for each transaction, or determines you no longer qualify as an account small enough for their “free” product level.
+Many “free” checking accounts limit the number of transactions you can make each month before the institution charges a fee for each transaction.
+Many institutions also set a cap on the number of monthly transactions that qualify for their “free” product level.

-If you know that you process a lot of transactions, pay attention to the fine print on your business checking account agreement to make sure this won’t cause you to incur additional costs.
+If you know that you process a lot of transactions, read the fine print on your business checking account agreement to make sure this won’t cause you to incur additional costs.

-Some accounts will let you have few fees, or even no fees, if you can maintain a high enough account balance.
+Some accounts will charge you fewer fees, or even no fees, if you maintain a high enough account balance.
 So, consider a realistic expectation for your average daily and monthly account balance, since terms may outline either of the two.

 In addition to average daily balance requirements, some accounts with the fewest fees require a much larger opening deposit than accounts with more or higher fees.